 Move This Adventure To Your Inbox & Get An Instant Freebie

 Sip the famous white wines of the island with locals and visitors, similar to the sounds of live music.
 Wineries offer samples of the best wines they have available alongside fresh, hot bread.
 Enjoy conversation with your travel companions or locals at this event.
 This festival is not to miss if you visit Korcula in July!

 If you love Baroque music, this festival is for you.
 Somewhat new to the island (2012 was the festival’s debut), this event features some of the world’s leading Baroque music specialists in the ensemble and soloist categories.
 Choose any concerts to attend over ten days and delight in the music of this period!

 Held at the beginning of June, this unique festival is one Korcula is famous for.
 While the sword dance is performed on other occasions, this festival celebrates the dance with an opening ceremony in Korčula Town.
 In contrast, different styles of dance are performed in surrounding villages.
 Watching one of these performances is a fantastic way to experience local culture and tradition.

 Boat Race Kneze

-Traveling to Korcula Island
+Traveling To Korcula Island

-Korcula can easily be reached from Croatia’s mainland during the summer the months.
-During off-season, connections can be a bit trickier but not impossible to find.
+Korcula can easily be reached from Croatia’s mainland during the summer months.
+During the off-season, connections can be a bit trickier but are not impossible to find.

-Travelling to Further Destinations
+Traveling To Further Destinations